TASIN in Colorectal Cancer

 TASIN-1 results in decreased number and size of polyps in the CPC;Apc genetic mouse model.

 We’ve already seen outstanding activity in animal models leveraging synthetic lethality, without toxicity.

-TASIN Lead Program
+TASIN Oncology Program

 - Potent, first-in-class small molecules licensed from University of Texas Southwestern – Medical Center.